Where Some Ideas Are Stranger Than Others...

 Taking a long deep breath, Evrope answered quietly, "Yes, that was a truck.
 We finally got through the border checkpoint into Turkey at seven this morning.
 We're refugees, Jed."

 "All of you?"

 "Except for your uncle and your brother.
-That makes us three women, eight children.
-Six girls, two boys, both boys are under ten."
+That makes us – three women, five children.
+Three girls, two boys, both boys are under ten."
 And they had no papers.
 Tell me you can get us papers without saying you can get us papers.
 Evrope prayed.
 She had actually done some quick talking and footwork to get them through the checkpoint.
 Refugees still had to have proof of where they were refugees from, assinine as that was when most refugees hadn't been so lucky as to flee homes before they were bombed.

 "Okay.
 After you hang up, go straight to the Amazon Embassy, not the Greek Embassy, the Amazon Embassy.
 It's on the outskirts of Istanbul, so you won't have to go through town."

 "All right."
 Evrope took a deep breath.
 "Are you sure the road will be clear?"